fido-device-onboard/client-sdk-fidoiot/docs/fdo_pri_manufacturer.md

 ## DI.AppStart
 - This is the first message sent by the device to start the Ownership Transfer.

-- The message is sent to the FDO PRI Manufacturer in the manufacturer�s premises with a Certificate Signing Request (CSR).
+- The message is sent to the FDO PRI Manufacturer in the manufacturer's premises with a Certificate Signing Request (CSR).

 - The FDO PRI Manufacturer uses this CSR to generate the Device Certificate and passes the Device Certificate on as an authentication mechanism for the device using the ECDSA public/private key cryptography.